mattsouth/vagrant-ldap-repl/README.md

 * ldap://192.168.50.52 (node2)

 The directories are available read-only with anonymous authentication.
 To write to any directory you will need to logon with the User DN 'cn=admin,dc=test,dc=net' and password 'adminpassword'.

+### Add a new node

+TODO

+### Notes

 see https://help.ubuntu.com/lts/serverguide/openldap-server.html for more detailed instructions on the original setup and